nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**UC02: List persons**
+**UC02: List all persons**

 **MSS**

-1. User requests to list persons
+1. User requests to list all persons
-1. PayMeLah shows a list of persons
+1. PayMeLah shows a list of all persons

     Use case ends.